 8) Should I still be paying for my wedding?

-We will continue to react to the advice, instructions and orders of Local and National Government, the World Health Organisation and Public Health England, and we are looking forward to re-opening our doors as soon as possible.
+We will continue to react to the advice, instructions and orders of Local and National Government, the World Health Organisation and Public Health England.
 Please keep checking this page for further updates.

 You can find up to date information here: www.nhs.uk/conditions/coronavirus-covid-19/ and here: www.gov.uk/government/organisations/public-health-england